testflows/TestFlows-Texts/README.md

 ## Passing Arguments

-Execution of any `.tfd` file using `tfs document run` command results in execution of a writer program.
+Execution of any `.tfd` file using `tfs document run` command results in execution of a document writer program.
-This is similar to the test programs you write with [TestFlows](https://testflows.com).
+This is similar to the test programs you write with [TestFlows.com Open-Source Testing Framework](https://testflows.com).

 You can control different aspects of writer program execution by passing arguments as follows.